 If you’ve ever travelled in a taxi abroad you’ll know that you do things very differently.
 Even as a taxi driver, those stark differences can take you by surprise and make you wonder how half the cabbies manage to get taxi insurance.

-However, it’s important to remember that taxis are designed to be suited to their respective climates, cities and economies.
+However, it’s important to remember that taxis are designed to be suited to their respective climates, major cities and economies.
 Just as London's iconic black cabs are the perfect vehicle for the capital’s roads, a rickshaw makes complete sense for the often chaotic streets in India where road space is at a premium.

 Anyway, without such a variation in the different taxis around the globe, you could argue that the world would be a much duller place.

 Taxis are not only a practical means of getting from A to B – they are a tourist attraction in their own right for travellers who want to get an authentic travel experience while on holiday.

 So, where shall we start our taxi journey around the world?
 Let’s kick things off by taking a closer look at Old Blighty…

 We’ve already mentioned our very own black cab – but let’s take a look at it in closer detail.